luncliff/coroutine/ReadMe.md

 Go language style channel to deliver data between coroutines.
 It Supports awaitable read/write and select operation are possible.

-But it is slightly differnt from that of the Go language because we don't have a built-in scheduler in C++.
+But it is slightly different from that of the Go language because we don't have a built-in scheduler in C++.
 Furthermore Goroutine is quite different from the C++ coroutine.
 It may not a necessary feature since there are so much of the channel implementation, but I'm sure **breakpointing** this one will **train** you.

 ```c++